Funeral Held for Jason Rivera, NYPD Officer Killed in Harlem

 Published

-January 28, 2022 - The widow of slain NYPD Detective Jason Rivera delivered a heart-wrenching eulogy Friday morning during her..

-Cops stand outside of the funeral for NYPD officer Jason Rivera, who was fatally shot while responding to a 911 call.
+Funeral underway for NYPD officer Jason Rivera, who was fatally shot while responding to a 911 call one week ago.